stephwen/iliner/README.md

 ## Installation

-iLiner is available as a pip package ans can be installed via:
+~~iLiner is available as a pip package ans can be installed via:~~
 ```
+git clone iliner
-pip install iliner
+cd iliner
+python iliner/iliner.py module [options]
 ```

 ## Functionnality